maneektanda/Forex-Arbitrage-Detector/README.md

-                            Custom algorithm for identifying arbitrage
+                            Custom Algorithm For Identifying Arbitrage

 While a method already exists to locate the path of a negative edge cycle found when using the Bellman-Ford algorithm, I wanted to test a theory of my own.
 I have implemented this theory in a function called 'arbitrage_path'.